 - Ben Knüppe (Dutch), Chairman of the Supervisory Board: Court-appointed Bankruptcy Trustee for DSB Bank N.V.; Former Chief Executive Officer of Dexia Bank Nederland – highly experienced in resolving claims under the Dutch Collective Settlement Act (WCAM), including the Dexia Settlement and the DSB Settlement

-- Hans de Munnik: Part-time Member of the Enterprise Chamber of the Amsterdam Court of Appeals; Chair Stichting Continuïteit AMG; Former Chair of Dutch Accounting Standards Board; Former KPMG Global Client Partner and Member International Executive Team; Former Chair KPMG Netherlands Supervisory Board
+- Hans de Munnik: Former Member of the Enterprise Chamber of the Amsterdam Court of Appeals; Chair Stichting Continuïteit AMG; Former Chair of Dutch Accounting Standards Board; Former KPMG Global Client Partner and Member International Executive Team; Former Chair KPMG Netherlands Supervisory Board

 - Prof. dr. Astrid Stadler (German): Professor of civil law, comparative law at Konstanz-University (Germany); Former Professor of Comparative Mass Litigation at Erasmus University (The Netherlands)

 - Fons Leijten, Stibbe (Dutch Advisory and Settlement Counsel), www.stibbe.com

 - Jeroen van Kwawegen, Bernstein Litowitz Berger & Grossmann LLP (US Counsel), www.blbglaw.com

 Bernstein Litowitz Berger & Grossmann LLP (“BLB&G”) has been appointed Lead Counsel in the securities fraud class action filed on behalf of purchasers of Volkswagen ADRs that is currently pending before Judge Charles R. Breyer in Unites States District Court for the Northern District of California.